 Apart from crop strategy and crop mode, there is another important transformation that works with some crop modes called the focus transformation.

 In the above examples for extract crop mode we saw that the 200x200px output image was extracted right from the center of the original image.
 However, there might be a case where where we may not want it from the center of the image.
-So, there are two ways of changing this behavior - relative and coordinate method.
+So, there are three ways of changing this behavior - relative, coordinate and custom focus method.

 There is another method, the auto focus or smart crop, which we will discuss in a separate article.